 Narrow-leaved Bottlebrush.
 Spreading shrub with narrow, sharp-pointed, dark green leaves.
 Bears rich red bottlebrush-like flowers.
 Height 1.2m.
 Spread 1m.
 Flowers from April to August.
 Evergreen.
 Sheltered sunny Site.

-• Callistemon Honeypot
+• Callistemon viminalis Inferno

 • Calycanthus Aphrodite